Clearance and Close Out items! Reduced pricing on leaf, brushes and more.

 Glass Gold This term applies to gold leaf which is selected for it's higher quality having fewer pinholes and irregularities.

 Double Gold Double gold does not mean that the leaf is two times thicker than regular leaf.
 Double leaf may be only 10% to 20% thicker than regular gold leaf.
-Double means that it is heavier than regular.
+Double means that it is a heavier gram weight per 1000 leaves than standard gold at the same karat level.

 Patent Gold Patent gold leaf, also referred to as transfer leaf, is gold leaf mounted to special tissue paper by a pressure process.
 A book of patent gold leaf is assembled by placing each unit of gold leaf and tissue paper between pieces of thin rouged paper.
 The gilder can then remove one leaf at a time without disturbing the remaining leaves.